Building growth team: 3 rules and 5 must-have roles

 You must ensure the team can genuinely influence the selected metrics and has the necessary resources.

-Example: The growth team needs to change the onboarding process to influence user retention of the product.
+Example: The growth team needs to change the onboarding process to influence active users retention of the product.
 At the very least, a developer is required.
 They should either be part of the growth team or have time allocated from another team’s developer.

 Also read: